How to Pick the Best Hay to Feed Goats

 Sharing is caring!

-Yes, it can seem overwhelming at first especially when there are so many aspects to what makes a good quality bale of hay.
-The trick is to know the process of how hay is grown, what all goes into it and, and finally the best way to store it that will keep its value.
+Yes, it can seem overwhelming at first, especially when there are so many aspects to what makes a good quality bale of hay.
+The trick is to know the process of how hay is grown, what steps are taken to get it into a bale, and finally, the best way to store it that will keep its value.
 If you know those things you will not only provide your goats with a healthy diet but you will save your homestead money as well.

-Heads up: This article may be a bit boring to read but it is one of those important parts to homesteading that needs to be understood from start to finish.
+Heads up: This article may be a bit boring to read, but it is one of those important parts of homesteading that needs to be understood from start to finish.
 So grab yourself a cup of coffee and maybe a pen and paper for a few notes and let’s dive in.

 best hay for goats